-This step really is meant to get you acquainted with the basic information.
-You don’t really need to do it, but I sometimes like to run the basic query just to see the data and make sure there aren’t any anomalies or special situations I need to accommodate.
+Really, this step is meant to get you acquainted with the basic information.
+There’s no need to really do it.
+However, I sometimes would like to recommend the basic query just to see the data.
+In addition, to also ensure that there are no anomalies or special situations that I need to accommodate.

 Step 2 – Setup Details for Running Total using Inner Joins

-In this step, we’ll get the details setup so we can calculate the running total.
-We’ll do this by getting, for each InvoiceID, the transaction amount and all transaction amounts before it.
+For this step, we’ll get the details set up so that we can calculate the running total.
+In order to do this, we will get each InvoiceID the transaction amount and all the transaction amounts prior.

-To do this we’ll join the CustomerTransactions table to itself.
+To be able to do this, we’ll join the CustomerTransactions table to itself.

 If we do this with no join condition we would get every combination of transactions, this is not what we want.